saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#product">Product</a></td>
 <td>

-Lookup a product by ID.
+Look up a product by ID.

 </td>
 </tr>